charlottegiseleweil/viewerTemplate/README.md

 5. Run `npm start` -- this will run the app in the development mode.<br />
    Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
    The page will reload if you make edits.<br />
-   You will also see any lint errors in the console.
+   You will also see any errors in the console. <br />
+   *The browser might open http://localhost:3000/viewerTemplate by default, the "viewerTemplate" part of the link will be removed once you follow the steps in "Deploying the dashboard to GitHub pages"*

+## Setting up the basemap and configurations
+Go to src/data/data.js <br/>
+1. In the top of the file, there is a short config section where you can decide e.g. if you want the datasets to be downloadable or if you want to toggle the landing page
+2. Underneath you find the settings for the base map

 ## Adding your own data